kellyjonbrazil/jc/docs/parsers/dig.md

       }
     ]

-    [0] naive timestamp if when field is parsable, else null [1] timezone aware timestamp availabe for UTC, else null
+    [0] naive timestamp if "when" field is parsable, else null [1] timezone aware timestamp availabe for UTC, else null

 Examples: